5 things you should know before selling your first home

 Cut down the clutter by boxing up items not essential to what you might need to continue living in your home comfortably.
 You’ll need to make sure buyers can envision themselves living in your home when they tour it, so make sure to remove personal items while you show your home.
 Make a cleaning schedule and stick to it–you never know when you might receive a frantic phone call from a Realtor whose client desperately wants to see your home.

-We’ve all heard stories about houses that go on the market in the morning and are sold by the time dinner’s ready, and while this is certainly every seller’s dream timetable, experts say it isn’t exactly the norm.
+We’ve all heard stories about houses that go on the market in the morning and are sold by the time dinner’s ready, and while this is certainly every seller’s dream timetable, this isn’t exactly the norm.

-According to Realtor.com, the median amount of time a home spends on their site is 65 days–this is measured from the time the for sale sign is planted in the yard to the moment the new buyers walk in the front door.
-This number will of course fluctuate depending on a number of variables, and everything from inventory, location, condition, price and time of year can make time on market ebb or flow.
+While it’s true that we’re still in a seller’s market, meaning there’s more buyers than homes available, the median amount of time a home spends on the market in a major market like Charlotte, NC is around 44 days.
+This number is measured from the time the for sale sign is planted in the yard to the moment the new buyers take ownership.
+This will of course fluctuate depending on a number of variables, and everything from inventory, location, condition, price and time of year can make time on market ebb or flow.